Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Introduction

 Recent interest in loops has centred on the definitive determination via remote sensing of the basic parameter values within these features.
 One dimensional hydrostatic simulations of loop plasma ({\it e.g.} \opencite{per00}) produce a temperature ($T$) and density ($\rho$) structure along the loop that results from a balance between thermal conduction along the field-lines, optically thin radiative loss and a predefined coronal heating term.
 Generally, this profile extends from a cooler temperature at the loop base (or footpoint) area up to a hotter temperature at the loop apex.
 However, it has been demonstrated that the temperature gradient ($\frac{dT}{ds}$ where $s$ is the distance along the loop) at each point along this profile is very dependent on where the energy deposition preferentially occurs ({\it e.g.} \opencite{priest2000}).
 If the heat input is predominantly located at the base, the temperature in the ``coronal'' part of the loop will be relatively constant ({\it i.e.} $\frac{dT}{ds} \approx 0$).
 In comparison, if the energy is released near the loop apex, a significant temperature gradient ($\frac{dT}{ds} > 0$) travelling away from the apex can result.
 By observing the local temperature (and/or density) at successive spatial locations along a well-defined loop and then comparing the resulting profile with one generated from a one-dimensional hydrostatic model, then this could provide a means of constraining the possible preferred spatial location of the heating within that loop structure.

 Confirming the dominant energy deposition position has been more difficult than first imagined, including for example the dataset introduced by \inlinecite{priest2000} (PDS from now on) which has been interpreted by separate authors as uniform \cite{priest2000}, base \cite{asch01} and apex \cite{reale02,mackay2000} heating.
 Other datasets examine the variation in density rather than temperature (\opencite{ugarte2005}; UUDS from now on).
+It is of vital importance to include, {\it e.g.}, emission measure observations and/or density values together with the temperature values.
+Nonetheless, only temperature or density values were available to us.
+Here we have reanalyzed specific data to examine whether or not more robust statistical techniques yield different results.

 In many of the above investigations, the important step of model comparison between the hydrostatic simulation and the observed plasma parameter values is undertaken by employing a weighted chi-squared analysis.
 Possibly this is an adequate, ``quick-look'' approach to tackling the model comparison.
 However two statistical ``obstacles'' present themselves here: \begin{enumerate} \item The precision of the temperature observations may not be sufficient to discriminate one heating function from another.
 As we shall see, substantive changes in the nature of the heating function can result in only subtle changes in the temperature profile of the loop. \item The current approach (as in PDS and UUDS) for comparing one heating function model with another is to minimize the well-known statistic:

 where $n$ is the number of grid points, $T_i$ is the observed temperature at distance $s_i$ along the strand, $\widehat{T}_i$ is the theoretical prediction of the model concerning the temperature and $\sigma_i$ is the standard deviation of the observed temperature.
 The procedure, applied to the solar coronal loop heating problem, would be to isolate the correct heating functional form ({\it e.g.} base or apex heating with an exponential profile) based on its capability to furnish the minimum statistic value. \end{enumerate}